Skip to main content

 NULL indicates the the key is not present, or the key value is NULL.
 NULL is not the same as blank or an an empty string.

-Using services with the in operator means that the filter looks for the specified strings in the services field.
+Using a list field like services with the in operator means that the filter looks for the specified strings in the field.

 services in (retail, "pharmaceutical supplies")

-All list types (such as services, classes, tags) support the in operator.
+All list type fields (such as services, classes, tags) support the in operator.

-Only items where the description field value matches the regex in this string will match this filter.
+In this example, only items where the description field value matches the regex in this string match this scope filter.

 description MATCHES "Originates from the 192.168.[0-9]{3}.0 network"

 You can also use the MATCHES operator to perform a contains operation.
-It will check if the filter string is included in the received data.
+It can check if the filter string is included in the received data.

 This filter: